Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Introduction

 \subsection{Autoencoders}

-Autoencoders are a type of unsupervised method that first compresses high-dimensional data to a lower dimensional latent space (pink) using an encoder (blue) and then reconstructs the input from the latent space using a decoder (orange), as illustrated in Figure~\ref{fig:basic_autoencoder}.
-One drawback of autoencoders is that their latent space is generally non-physical \citep{baldi2012autoencoders}.
+Autoencoders are a type of unsupervised method that compress high-dimensional data to a lower dimensional latent space (pink) using an encoder (blue) and then reconstruct the input from the latent space using a decoder (orange), as illustrated in Figure~\ref{fig:basic_autoencoder}.
+The autoencoder is forced to encode the most important information into the latent space, and if the autoencoder is a single layer and the latent variables are orthogonal, then this is equivalent to principal component analysis \citep{ladjal2019pca}.
+One drawback of autoencoders is that their latent space is generally non-physical; therefore, obtaining useful information from it can be challenging \citep{baldi2012autoencoders}.

 Several techniques have been proposed for extracting useful information from the latent space.
-For example, one approach is to use a portion of the latent space as variables that can be passed into a physical model, forcing those parameters to be physically grounded, as suggested by \citep{boone2021parsnip}.
+For example, one approach is to use a portion of the latent space as variables that can be passed into a physical model, forcing those parameters to be physically grounded, as suggested by \cite{boone2021parsnip}.
 Another technique is to train a classifier on the latent space using semi-supervised learning, as utilised by \cite{gogna2016semi, zemouri2020semi}.
-Alternatively, \cite{ntampaka2022importance} designed their architecture to construct a physical latent space implicitly through physical reasoning of the latent structure.
-They found that the latent variable correlated with the expected physical parameter.
+Alternatively, \cite{ntampaka2022importance} designed their architecture to construct a physical latent space implicitly through physical reasoning of the latent structure and found that the latent variable correlated with the expected physical parameter.